cpmusco/fast-pcr/README.md

 **Principal Component Regression (PCR)** is a common and effective form of regularized linear regression.
 Given an n x d matrix **A** and threshold &lambda;, let **P**<sub>&lambda;</sub> be a d x d projection matrix onto the span of all right singular vectors (i.e. principal components) of **A** with corresponding squared singular value > &lambda;.
 PCR computes **x** = **P**<sub>&lambda;</sub>(**A**<sup>T</sup>**A**)<sup>-1</sup>**A**<sup>T</sup>**b**.
 In other words, it solves a standard linear regression problem but restricts the solution to lie in the space spanned by **A**'s top singular vectors.

+Most implementations of PCR first perform an eigendecoposition of **A**<sup>T</sup>**A** in order to compute **P**<sub>&lambda;</sub> before seperately solving a regression problem.
+The eigendecomposition is a computational bottle neck.

+`fastpcr` avoids this step entirely through matrix polynomial methods (either explicit or implicit via the Lanczos method).
+To do so, it requires access to an algorithm for standard [&#8467;<sub>2</sub> regularized regression](https://en.wikipedia.org/wiki/Tikhonov_regularization).
+It uses a few calls to this algorithm to construct a solution to the Principal Component Regression problem.

 ### Usage

 **Input:**